 In 2015, they were approached by New Jazz Records, a not-for-profit collective run by local musicians, to record an album at Leeds Fold Studio.
 That November, they spent 2 days in the studio, recording more than 3 hours of music.
 Their first album, Short+Long Ditties, released in 2016 by New Jazz Records, was compiled from these fruitful sessions.

-A subsequent tour in Autumn 2018 enabled them to consolidate and build on this process, debuting a large volume of new music.
-During this period of touring, they played engagements at The Vortex, London; Jazz at the Lescar, Sheffield; The Canteen, Bristol; Manchester Jazz Festival; and many others.
+Recent engagements have included The Vortex, London; Jazz at the Lescar, Sheffield; The Canteen, Bristol; Manchester Jazz Festival; and many others.

 In 2018, they were selected for Jazz North’s “Northern Line” touring support scheme.

-They release their second album, The Kennedys at Beaver Point, on 14th January 2019.
+Their second album, The Kennedys at Beaver Point, was released on 14th January 2019.